Plaffyer/YT-Music-Sync-Hub/README.md

 For Personal Use: You can edit your local app.py file directly after downloading.

 To Suggest Improvements: Please Fork this repository, make your changes, and submit a Pull Request.
-I welcome community improvements to the matching engine and UI!

 Permissions: No one can edit the main files in this repository without my explicit approval.
 Your contributions will be reviewed before being merged.

 📖 User Manual & Troubleshooting
 1. What do these buttons do?
-Dashboard: This is the main control room.
-Here you tell the bot where to put the songs, choose your strictness mode, and click "INITIATE SYNC ENGINE" to start adding songs.
-You can also click "SCAN PLAYLIST TARGET BOT" to autonomously download your live YouTube playlist and check it for missing or duplicate songs.
+Dashboard: The main control room.
+Here you tell the bot where to put the songs, choose your mode, and click "INITIATE SYNC ENGINE".
+You can also click "SCAN PLAYLIST TARGET BOT" to check your live playlist for gaps.

-Data Import: This is where you upload your raw playlist file (CSV format) exported from Spotify/Apple.
-The application will clean it up and prepare it for the bot to read.
+Data Import: Upload your raw CSV file (Spotify/Apple export).
+The app will format it for the bot.

-Authentication: This is where you give the bot the "VIP Pass" (F12 Headers) so it can securely log into your YouTube account.

-2. Strict Mode vs Relaxed Mode
-STRICT MODE (For Perfectionists): The bot verifies every song mathematically.
-If it is not 100 percent sure, it stops and alerts you.
-It also checks the YouTube server periodically to ensure perfect 1-to-1 order.

-RELAXED MODE (For Casual Users): The bot will find the closest match it can and add it silently.
-It disables deep safety checks and will not stop if YouTube lags.

-3. Error Glossary & Fixes
-"Ghost Add" Error: YouTube servers lagged.
-The bot told YouTube to add a song, but YouTube did not save it.
-Run the Target Scanner to find the gap.

-"Authentication Error 401": Your browser session expired.
-Grab fresh F12 Request Headers from your browser, paste them in the Auth tab, and click convert.

-"Not Found Error 404": The playlist URL is wrong, or the playlist was deleted.
-Check the URL or create a new one.

-"Duplicate Error 409": You tried to add the exact same song twice.
-Check your YouTube playlist and delete duplicates manually.
+Authentication: Converts your browser headers into a secure login token.